 You can beef up your group health insurance policies to include more features and benefits.
 Unsurprisingly, this would cost you more.

-For instance, you can waive off the waiting period by paying a little extra.
+For instance, you can waive off the The period of time that an individual must wait either to become eligible for insurance coverage or to become eligible More by paying a little extra.

 Similarly, if you want your employees’ immediate family members (spouse, parents, and children) to be covered by the insurance as well – which is highly recommended – your premium would be much higher.

-You can have the policy also cover dental and mental health.
+You can have the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More also cover dental and mental health.
 Again, such extensions would cost you more in premium.

-So, when creating your custom group health plan, be sure to factor the tradeoff between the features/benefits of the policy and premium amount.
+So, when creating your custom group health plan, be sure to factor the tradeoff between the features/benefits of the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More and premium amount.

 - Service of the insurance company